BryceCanyonCounty/bcc-ai/README.md

 # BCC AI

-> A RedM standalone Development API System utilizing a free use LLM called AI Horde, similar to a ChatGPT type system.
+> A RedM standalone Development API System exposing popular AI (LLM) systems to developers.
+Supports: ChatGPT, Google Gemini, Mistral AI, Horde AI

 **This is an experimental project, use at your own discretion.**